rcantillan/ricantillan.rbind.io/exampleSite/content/project/bakeoff/index.md

 ---
-title: "Bakeoff"
+title: "Names and social class"
-subtitle: "An R Package"
+subtitle: "Dynamics of diffusion and segregation since 1960"
-excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the form front matter."
+excerpt: "This project uses data from multiple sources to analyze the dynamics of cultural diffusion between classes, specifically, the diffusion of names."
-date: 2019-07-01
+date: 2023-07-01
-author: "Eric Anderson"
+author: "Roberto Cantillan"
 draft: false
 tags:
   - hugo-site